 Students may drop courses and receive a full refund through the Last Day to Drop with a Refund for the session and term the course is associated with.
-These dates can be found on the Germanna Webpage under Important Academic Dates.
-Students must drop courses by using the myGCC link on the Germanna homepage or by submitting a Drop/Add Form to the Admissions and Records Office in order to receive a refund.
-All refunds will be in the form of a check issued to the student, with the exception of payments made online using the QuikPay online payment system.
-These refunds will be applied to the payment card whenever possible.
-All refund checks will be mailed from the Commonwealth of Virginia, Department of the Treasurer, made payable to the student and sent to the address on file in the student's record.
+These dates can be found on the Germanna Webpage on the Academic Calendar.
+Students must drop courses by using the MyGCC link on the Germanna homepage or by submitting a Drop/Add Form to the Admissions and Records Office in order to receive a refund.

+Students may choose to have refunds credited by direct deposit to their bank account or to a prepaid debit card.
+If no choice is made, refunds will be in the form of a check issued to the student and mailed to the address on file in the Student Information System.
+Whenever possible, payments made online using the QuikPay online payment system will be applied to the payment card used to make the payment.

 Refunds are typically processed within 2 weeks of the "Last Day to Drop with Refund" and take approximately 15 business days to be received by mail.
-If a refund is to be credited against a payment card, the card will be credited within the 15 business days of the refund process date.
 Students seeking an exception to the tuition refund policy due to mitigating circumstances must contact the Admissions and Records office.
 Refunds will not be authorized after the refund deadline unless extraordinary circumstances are documented and approved by the Dean of Enrollment Services.
 Refunds will be approved in accordance with VCCS policy.

 Note: If a student eligible for a refund has an outstanding debt to another State agency, the Commonwealth Treasurer's Office may apply the refund to the outstanding debt.